Golmaal Again: Production

 In July 2016, Rohit Shetty and Ajay Devgn announced the fourth installment of Golmaal series.
 Shetty again wanted to cast Kareena Kapoor who played the heroine in Golmaal 2 & Golmaal 3.
 However, she stepped out owing to her pregnancy and Parineeti Chopra was signed.
-After Tabu's entry in the film, Neil Nitin Mukesh was confirmed for the antagonistic part.
+After Tabu's entry in the film, Neil Nitin Mukesh was confirmed as the antagonist.
 Prakash Raj joined the film in February 2017.

 Principal photography for the film commenced at Mumbai in March 2017.
 First schedule ended in April 2017.
 In June 2017, a major portion of the film was shot in Ooty.
 The filming wrapped up in July 2017, and post-production work was finished in the last week of August 2017.

 Soundtrack

-The music of the film have been composed by Amaal Mallik, S. Thaman, Lijo George-DJ Chetas and Abhishek Arora while the lyrics of the film have been penned by Kumaar.
+The music of the film have been composed by Amaal Mallik, Thaman S, Lijo George-DJ Chetas and Abhishek Arora while the lyrics of the film have been penned by Kumaar.
 The first track of the film titled as "Golmaal (Title Track)" sung by Brijesh Shandilya and Aditi Singh Sharma was released on 23 September 2017.
 The second track of the film "Neend Churai Meri" from the 1997 film Ishq has been recreated to "Maine Tujhko Dekha" for this film in the voices of Neeraj Shridhar and Sukriti Kakar and was released on 29 September 2017.
 The soundtrack was released on 6 October 2017 by T-Series.

+The track "Maine Pyar Kiya" from the 1989 film Maine Pyar Kiya has been recreated to "Aate Jaate Hanste Gaate" for this film in the voices of Nikhil D'Souza and Anushka Manchanda and was released on 23 October 2017 by Saregama.